What did they change?

 Why does this matter?

-Because what is now known as "The Grey Book" went out as a manuscript, to 2500 NA Groups, and was approved to become our book in 1981.
+Because 2500 manuscripts were printed up, (what is now known as "The Grey Book") and sent out to all the NA Groups, which was approved to become our book in 1981.

 What happened?